galasa-dev/galasa.dev/src/markdown-pages/blogs/invoked-runtime.md

     </build>
 </project>
 ```
-With most of the dependencies and build definitions placed in the parent pom, the individual poms for the test bundles and OBR are relatively simple.
+With most of the dependencies and build definitions placed in the parent pom, the individual poms for the test bundles and obr are relatively simple.
 For example, a test bundle:
 ```
 <project
     xmlns="http://maven.apache.org/POM/4.0.0"